IF YOU VISIT OUR WEBSITE...

 The results of surgery are generally excellent, provided that the nerve has not been damaged by prolonged compression and that the differential diagnosis has been done rigorously; eliminating other probable causes, notably cervical radiculopathy (C6, C7) which can mimic the symptoms of carpal tunnel syndrome.
 However, surgery has many disadvantages including loss of work due to recovery, possible permanent scarring and the risks inherent in any surgery including infections (Reference 5) and side effects of anesthetics (Reference 6), to name a few.

 Before considering surgery, it would be beneficial to attempt to address this debilitating condition with soft laser therapy.
-It has no side effects and succeeds, in many cases (84% of effectiveness) (Reference 7), in completely relieving the symptoms of carpal tunnel within a period of more or less six weeks, without having to take time off work and suffer the accompanying loss of income.
+It has no side effects and in many cases (84% of efficacy) (Reference 7), achieves total relief of carpal tunnel symptoms within a period of more or less six weeks, without having to take time off work and suffer the accompanying loss of income.

 8. THE SOLUTION TO CARPAL TUNNEL: LASER THERAPY